FrontendSolutionsGmbH/prop-types/README.md

 ## Remark / History

-The excellent react-prop-types provide runtime type checking functionality that is useful for production as well.
+The excellent react-prop-types provide runtime type checking functionality, that is useful for production as well.

 so:
 __This module is NOT meant for react-prop-types replacement__

-Runtime type checking is used in [https://www.npmjs.com/package/ufp-core](ufp-core) for configuration checks or dynamic user interface building depending on the provided data and much more.
+Runtime type checking is used in [https://www.npmjs.com/package/ufp-core](ufp-core) for configuration checks or dynamic user interface building, depending on the provided data and much more.

 ## Installation